 In Spring 2022, during my fifth year as a Ph.D.
 Candidate in the Romance Studies Department, I had the opportunity to design and teach a course in my major field, Spanish Cultural Studies.
 As a language learner myself, I often felt that songs and music videos were reduced to occasional listening for leisure or fill-in-the-blank exercises, without considering their potential for critical thinking while practicing a second language.
 Influenced by my engagement in Sound Studies, I wanted to place music, performance, and sound… read more about From Podcasts to Music Interviews, and Other Sonic Assignments »

 This year I decided to make a change in my pedagogy for Intermediate Hindi 203 and 204, in order to help my students become proficient in speaking through creating podcasts.
 In this blog, I will discuss why I chose the podcast format, the process of making a podcast, the challenges my students and I faced, the support I received from the LAMP group, and the areas I hope to improve.
-Why the podcast format The problem with oral presentations is that there’s little room for correcting students’ mistakes.… read more about Is anybody listening to my podcast? »
+Why the podcast format The problem with oral presentations is that there’s little room for correcting students’… read more about Is anybody listening to my podcast? »

 The Spring 2020 was marked by a big cataclysmic change in French 101.
 No, I am not referring to COVID-19, but to a changing of textbooks!
 Many teachers know how profound and sometimes scary changing textbooks may be, but I will say that doing so for my course opened an incredible opportunity to creatively redesign it.
 The switch in textbooks was motivated from a desire to update 1) the methodology of the course and 2) the content/layout of the materials.
-Our "old" textbook, Motifs, was heavily based on the communicative… read more about Redesigning French 101 from the Core »
+Our "old" textbook, Motifs, was heavily based on the… read more about Redesigning French 101 from the Core »

 In an interview, author David McCullough stated, “Writing is thinking.
 To write well is to think clearly.
 That's why it’s so hard.”
 In other words, we frequently don’t know what we are trying to say until we start writing down our ideas, weighing the arguments as we draft them, organizing loose thoughts into a coherent whole.
 This is a useful concept for the students in my Writing 101 class, who often believe that they need to know exactly what they are going to say before they start writing.
 This expectation can, in turn,… read more about Teaching is Thinking »

 A confession; I am a performer not a writer.
 I am a musician to be exact, or more exactly, a trombone player.
 And as such, I enjoy developing ideas and expressing with others.
 Not that I’m the most talkative person in the room, it’s just that interacting or performing for people seems to put me in a state of mind more conducive to idea development.
 However, like most of us, my job requires that I write a lot.
 This has been particularly true in the past six months.
-Normally, this would have been a huge chore, but I have… read more about Improvisation as Process »
+Normally, this would have been a huge chore,… read more about Improvisation as Process »

 At the request of the Music, Dance, and Theater Studies departments, I designed the course “Writing about Performance,” which I taught this past semester for the third time.
 At each iteration, I’ve expected it to attract mostly students majoring in the arts, but in fact, they’ve come from a wide range of social sciences, humanities, and STEM disciplines.
 What the majority have in common, though, is a familiarity with the stage.
 Some are dancers; others are composers or choreographers; many have played a musical instrument… read more about Writing About Performance »